-To this day I continue to see forum posts and receive emails from ECT recipients struggling to get any recognition for side effects they werent warned of.
-Doctors continue to tell them nothing is wrong and they don’t need refferals for testing or other support.
+To this day, I continue to see forum posts and receive emails from ECT recipients struggling to get any recognition for side effects they weren’t warned of.
+Doctors continue to tell them nothing is wrong and that they don’t need referrals for testing or other support.

-“36,000 psychiactric physycians” advocated against language that would better inform patients of ECT’s risks and ensure access to neurpsychological testing if they need it.
+“36,000 psychiactric physycians” advocated against language that would better inform patients of ECT’s risks and ensure access to neuropsychological testing if they need it.